 We are not tied to a manufacturer and use the best system for you, although the video from a good provider shows the scientific care used in patch testing.

-The advantage of patch testing is not having to be there, you are able to test the substance without the context.
+The advantage of testing at our London clinic is not having to be in that environment, you are able to test the substance without the context.

 Patch Testing Procedure

 Tiny amounts of suspected allergens are applied to your skin using non allergic, adhesive patches, often on your back.
 Two days later, the patches are removed and your skin reaction assessed for evidence of an allergic reaction.